Brown, John -- Correspondence relating to John Brown and the raid on Harpers Ferry, West Virginia

 Biographical / Historical

-John Brown (1800-1859) was an abolitionist who led an unsuccessful armed slave rebellion on a government armory in Harpers Ferry, West Virginia.
+John Brown (1800-1859) was an abolitionist who led an unsuccessful armed rebellion on a government armory in Harpers Ferry, Virginia as an attempt to initiate a revolt by enslaved people in the south.
 Brown was captured and convicted of both murder and treason.
 He was hanged on December 2, 1859.

 Extent